THE ORIGINAL ARGUS FARM STOP AT 325 W. LIBERTY

 In 2016, we bought the building at 1200 Packard, which was originally Clague's Grocery until it closed in 1968.

-Various businesses subsequently occupied the space, but it had sat vacant and deteriorating since 2010.
+Various businesses subsequently occupied the space but the building had sat vacant and deteriorating since 2010.

-And once again, the Farm Stop became so popular that Bill and Kathy expanded again.
+And once again, the Farm Stop became so popular that Bill and Kathy decided to expand for a third time.

 THE ARGUS FARM STOP AT 1226 PACKARD